laurenbeckman/laurenbeckman/README.md

 My interest is in dovetailing STEM with humanities by intertwining my passions in Chemical Engineering, Economics and Finance, and Intellectual Property Law.

-My goal is to utilize my broad-scoping background to help develop and protect nuanced, informed, and inclusive clean energy solutions, locally and globally.

 Although I'm not pursuing CompSci, I would like to gain background knowledge on the subject.
 With any luck, maybe I'll start a side project or two!

 <!---